aafigure/aafigure/documentation/shortintro.rst

 Sphinx directive
 ----------------
 It is called ``aafig``.
-The same options as for the docutils directive apply with the exception of ``format``.
+The same options as for the Docutils directive apply with the exception of ``format``.
 That option is not supported as the format is automatically determined.